chrisramfon/Black-Waves-colorfull/README.md

 ## Description

 <!-- Eyes go brrr -->
 Black Waves is a dark theme with black + white and slightly {blue,green}ish colors.
-Use it with [Keen neutral icon theme](https://marketplace.visualstudio.com/items?itemName=keenethics.keen-neutral-icon-theme) for ultimate concentration after instant blindness.

 ## Installation